yasmineezequiel/MilkyWire_Client/milkywire-client/README.md

 ## Milkywire assignment

-## This prokect was built under MIT license
+## This project was built under MIT license